jipjab/docs/docs/index.md

-# Home
+---
+hide:
+  - navigation
+  - toc
+  - footer
+---

-Monitor, manage, and secure your IT infrastructure with enterprise-grade solutions built from the ground up.
+# Monitor, manage, and secure your IT infrastructure with enterprise-grade solutions built from the ground up.

 ## Topics & Projects